An Inner Conviction To Help Others

 “The difference between the dreamer and the doer is consistent, purposeful action.” — Jack Hodge

-Chances are you are reading this article on a mobile device or computer with multiple applications open?
+Chances are you’re reading this article on a mobile device or computer with multiple applications open?

 Author Victor J Strecher states in Life on Purpose: How Living for What Matters Most Changes Everything that a strong purpose is tied to your understanding of the world: “A great purpose in life follows from values that reflect an understanding of the world.”

-For example, if you are affected by workplace misconduct, your mission might be to raise the awareness of misbehaviour within the workplace.
-You are driven by personal experience to change the culture of inappropriate behaviour.
-Your mission is aligned with your values and intent to serve and ease the suffering of others.
+We are guided to help the community or play a bigger role in the lives of others because our purpose aligns with our core values.
+For example, if we are affected by workplace misconduct, our mission might be to raise the awareness of misbehaviour within the workplace.
+We are driven by personal experience to change the culture of inappropriate behaviour.
+Our mission is aligned with our values and intent to serve and ease the suffering of others.

 Distracted From Your Purpose